 During the period the percentages used to calculate the increased amount have been changing many times.
-The latest change was in 2017 (not implemented in the model).
+The latest change was in 2015 (not implemented in the model).
+From 1.1.2014 all unemployment benefits have exempt earnings of 300 euros without benefit being cut.